WeixinCloud/wxcloud/packages/dockerpacks/README.md

 A powerful library for generating a Dockerfile file from arbitrary source codes.

-This library is under heavy development, and the API is not stable yet.
+This library is currently under heavy development and the API is not stable yet.

 See [Dockerpacks](https://cloud.weixin.qq.com/cli/terminology/dockerpacks.html) for more details.